Isaac Abt, MD

 Alfred Newton Richards, PhD

-In 1908, he was appointed professor of pharmacology at Northwestern University Medical School and, in 1910, was appointed chair of the Department of Pharmacology at the University of Pennsylvania.
-In addition to training a legion of distinguished investigators, Richards was elected to the National Academies of Sciences in 1927, received the Lasker Award in 1946, and later served as president of the National Academies of Sciences in 1949.
+In 1908, he was appointed professor of pharmacology at Northwestern University Medical School and later was appointed chair of the Department of Pharmacology at the University of Pennsylvania.
+In addition to training a legion of distinguished investigators, Richards was elected to the National Academy of Sciences in 1927, received the Lasker Award in 1946, and and later served as president of the National Academy of Sciences in 1947.
 President Roosevelt appointed him to head the Committee on Medical Research during the Second World War where he put penicillin in production as a therapeutic agent.
 From 1939 to 1948, Richards served as Vice President for Medical Affairs at the University of Pennsylvania.top

 Howard Taylor Ricketts, MD